Mucheettukalikkarante Makal (film)

 Mucheettukalikkarante Makal is a 1975 Indian Malayalam film based on Vaikom Muhammad Basheer's story of the same name.
-The film is directed by Thoppil Bhasi and produced by S. K. Nair.
+The film is directed by Thoppil Bhasi, who also wrote the screenplay, and produced by S. K. Nair.
 It stars Rani Chandra, Bahadoor, KPAC Lalitha, Adoor Bhasi, Manavalan Joseph and Alummoodan in the lead roles.
 The film has musical score by G. Devarajan.